Sponsor Licence Compliance Training

 To ensure UK migrant workers are legal, the Home Office places several duties and responsibilities on licence holders.
 These range from conducting Right to Work tests, to accurate record keeping.

 Compliance failures are often picked up at unannounced compliance audit visits.
 Following such a discovery, you could find your Sponsor Licence downgraded, suspended, or for serious offences, immediately revoked.
 Such action can have adverse consequences for your business, as you will need to invest time and resources on correcting compliance failings.
 Until your Sponsor Licence is returned to an A-rating, you will be unable to issue any more Certificates of Compliance.
-In the case of revocation, Tier 2 migrants will be forced to leave the country if they cannot find alternative employment with another licence holder.
+In the case of revocation, your skilled worker migrants will be forced to leave the country if they cannot find alternative employment with another licence holder.

 What are some examples of Sponsor Licence record-keeping and reporting duties?